-2020 was a wake up call to everyone.
+The pandemic has been a wake up call.
 We all experienced, in some form, a rapidly-changing external environment.
 This isn’t going to settle down anytime soon.

 Innovation went from being a nice-to-have to being a necessity in how we respond to an ever changing environment.
-Our online Foundations in Innovative Practice course is designed to introduce you to the skills and mindsets needed to navigate complex public problems.
+Our online Foundations in Innovative Practice course is designed to introduce you to the skills and way of thinking needed to navigate complex public problems.

-The program will introduce you to a range of innovation approaches and disciplines.
+The program will introduce you to a range of approaches and disciplines.
 We'll explore an integrated approach to applying new ways of working in different challenge spaces.
 You’ll leave the course with more tools in your belt and more options to respond with when facing uncertainty.
 After all, if all you have is a hammer, everything looks like a nail.

 What you'll learn

 We have developed this course to create an on-ramp for anyone who wants to think and work differently.
 Over three weeks we will:

 - Introduce you to multidisciplinary practices that allow you to understand your problem space more effectively

 - Introduce you to tactics to manage uncertainty

 - Offer you methods to implement more collaborative approaches with your team

 - Encourage reflective practice that connects your practice with your purpose and role